hjrdave/get-treble-gsm/src/posts/api-docs/advanced/extending-stores.md

 As Stores grow they can get hard to maintain.
 Instead of having one huge Jesus 🙏 Store, TrebleGSM allows a Store to be broken up into multiple Stores and then imported into a master Store.

 ### Extending a Store
-First create a Store like you would normally create one.
+Create a Store like you would normally create one.
 You can leave the first parameter of createStore as an empty array.
 ```javascript
 const Store = createStore([]);
 ```